 To help our member countries to implement the official JA Alumni Europe branding guidelines this website includes all the relevant information such as logos, font, colours and other helpful tips & tricks.
-If you need any help or are struggling with graphic design, don't hesitate to contact Communications Manager Donald or use helpful tools such as Adobe Spark (where you can create stunning branded images, videos and websites within minutes).
+If you need any help or are struggling with graphic design, don't hesitate to contact Communications Manager Lorenzo, Graphic Designer Alex or use helpful tools such as Adobe Spark (where you can create stunning branded images, videos and websites within minutes).

 PANTONE 7725 C

 One of the key design elements of the JA Alumni Europe branding guidelines is the use of gradient map images, which means that the darkest colour in a picture will turn to dark green and the brightest to light green (it between it will be a mix of both).
 Learn how to add such a gradient map just below.

 AlternativEly: Apply a gradient map to an image (Photoshop)

 Download this zip-file and open JAA Gradient Map.atn (at the beginning you won't see anything yet)

 Open the picture you want to recolour

 Go to "Window" > "Actions", select "JAA Gradient Map" and click on "Play selection" and the magic will happen!

 The Gradient Map adjustment maps the equivalent grayscale range of an image to the colors of a specified gradient fill.
 If you specify a two‑color gradient fill, for example, shadows in the image are mapped to one of the endpoint colors of the gradient fill, highlights are mapped to the other endpoint color, and midtones are mapped to the gradations in between.